In Summary

 The standard clinical advice about portion control focuses on reduction: eat less at each meal, reduce total daily calories, manage serving sizes.
 This is not incorrect, but it addresses the wrong dimension of the problem for many patients.

-Patients who restructure their eating in this direction, without necessarily reducing total caloric intake, frequently report improvements in morning energy, sleep quality, and digestion — and often lose visceral adiposity without deliberate caloric restriction.
+Patients who restructure their eating in this direction, without necessarily reducing total caloric intake, frequently report improvements in morning energy, sleep quality, and digestion — and often see reductions in visceral adiposity without deliberate caloric restriction.
 The change is not in how much they are eating but in when the body is asked to process it.
+(As with any meaningful dietary change, anyone managing diabetes or taking glucose-lowering or other timing-sensitive medication should make these adjustments in coordination with their physician.)

 This article reflects the clinical observations and teaching practice of Professor Seungho Baek, Professor of Korean Medicine at Dongguk University College of Korean Medicine, specializing in Pathology and Oncology.